 The Rhythms of Sabbath

-There are so many demands pulling at our days as we head back to school, back into schedules (and managing schedules for our kids), back into the rhythms of routine.
-And there is only one habit that can bring order to my chaos in the changing winds of a season without exception: observing Sabbath.
+There are so many demands pulling at our days but there is only one habit that can bring order to my chaos in the changing winds of a season without exception: observing Sabbath.

 Christie Penner Worden